 More experienced drivers may push it to 40 mph.
 However, you should never drive or tow an RV when winds exceed 50 mph.
 An RV traveling in high winds could easily blow over.

 An RV parked at a campsite can typically withstand 75 mph winds before tipping over.
-However, gusts as low as 20 mph can damage an RV’s awning or slide covers.
+However, gusts as low as 20 mph can damage an RV’s awning or slide toppers.
 If you expect high winds while RVing, you may consider positioning your RV near a wind block or in a way that neither of the broadsides will take a direct hit.

-How Strong of a Wind Does It Take to Flip an RV?
+How Much Wind Will Flip an RV?

 However, the winds don’t need to be nearly as high when driving.
 The momentum from a moving RV can increase the likelihood of flipping.
 It’s not uncommon to see motorhomes and other large vehicles flip when driving in 50 mph gusts.
 If you experience sustained winds at these speeds, find a safe place to park until they subside.